By Melissa A Vitale

 If your story must be published next week, speak to an agency.
 If you can wait two weeks or more to allow a strategy to unfold and be implemented, then consider a freelancer.

-Public relations agencies aren’t cheap; retainers typically start at $5K per month for a minimum of five months’ work.
+Public relations agencies aren’t cheap; retainers typically start at $8K per month for a minimum of twelve (12) months’ work.
+Smaller agencies will start at $5k for startups and budget clients.
 That $5K doesn’t guarantee star treatment either.
 PR principals constantly check on their teams to make sure members are not “overservicing” a client.
 This often means that a startup is cast aside by mid-month in favor of older clients.
+I've even seen an agency who would stop pitching a client at the end of the month because they had spent too much time on the client, completely halting their outbound media campaign because of their own account mismanagement.

 If you have a big budget for public relations, a PR firm has multiple publicists, each with a wealth contacts, who will ensure that your brand receives coverage.